Skip to content

 Note

 Only workspace administrators can modify the display fields of built-in pages.
 It is recommended to configure common fields.
-If this page is shared by multiple explorers, field modifications will take effect in real time.
+If the page is shared by multiple explorers, the field modifications will take effect in real time.

-For example: If you configure the "index" field here, the log can be displayed normally if it contains this field.
-However, if the trace explorer lacks this field, the corresponding value cannot be displayed.
+For example: If you configure the "index" field here, the log will display normally if it contains this field.
+However, if the trace explorer lacks this field, the corresponding value will not be displayed.

 Built-in Views

-In addition to the views displayed by default in the system, you can also bind user views.
+In addition to the default views displayed by the system here, you can also bind user views.

 1. Enter the built-in view binding page;

 2. View the default associated fields.
-You can choose to keep or delete fields, and also add new key:value fields;
+You can choose to keep or delete fields, and you can also add new key:value fields;

 3. Select the view;